#23: October 2022

 Sweet John - “Accidentally in Love (feat. waa wei)”

-The centre of Sweet John’s third album, In Mind, sonically, thematically, and well, literally, “Accidentally in Love” is a dream pop fantasy. was Wei’s no stranger to dream pop but Sweet John still smooth over some of Can Chen’s more Mather tendencies to keep her comfortable.
-Apart from simmering harmonies and giving the instrumental a bit more attention—like those warning drums before her introduction—“Accidentally in Love” isn’t too far off from “OOPS,” was Wei’s one-off single earlier this year.
+The centre of Sweet John’s third album, In Mind, sonically, thematically, and well, literally, “Accidentally in Love” is a dream pop fantasy. waa wei’s no stranger to dream pop but Sweet John still smooth over some of Can Chen’s more mathier tendencies to keep her comfortable.
+Apart from simmering harmonies and giving the instrumental a bit more attention—like those warning drums before her introduction—“Accidentally in Love” isn’t too far off from “OOPS,” waa wei’s one-off single from earlier this year.

 The trio of vocalists—Sweet John’s Genwie Wu and Mandark along with waa wei—come together like a foreboding meeting before the outro: “you are a blooming jasmine in June, people can’t help but whisper as they pass by.”
 Although they profess their eternal love through the symbolism of the flower, there’s danger in second part of the statement.
 Whether the issue comes from the pair of lovers or from the shadows, the trio never answers, Sweet John and waa wei disregard the complications.
 This is a love that’s fortuitous, that’s worthy of a cinematic appraisal, but most importantly, that’s “our secret,” buried here in hushed harmonies and a lush fantasy of an instrumental.